-- (v) In all instances, to the Legislative Equity - (B) A nonpartisan staff appointing authority who receives the [independent] investigator's final report under subparagraph (A)(i) of this paragraph, or the Legislative Administrator upon receiving the [independent] investigator's final report under subparagraph (A)(iii) or (iv) of this paragraph, shall determine remedial measures described in subsection (15) of this rule within 14 days of receiving the investigator's final report. - (C) The appropriate committee on conduct that receives the [independent] investigator's final report under subparagraph (A)(ii) of this paragraph shall, if the investigator determined that a violation of the rule had occurred, make a recommendation on remedial measures described in subsection (15) of this rule to the supervising member of the Legislative within 14 days of receiving investigator's final report.
-The supervising member of the Legislative Assembly shall consider the recommendations and make a final determination on the remedial measures within 21 days of receiving the investigator's final report.
+29 (v) In all instances, to the Legislative Equity Officer.

+30 (B) A nonpartisan staff appointing authority who receives the independ-31 ent investigator's final report under subparagraph (A)(i) of this paragraph, or the Legislative Administrator upon receiving the independent investigator's final report under subparagraph (A)(iii) or (iv) of this para graph, shall determine remedial measures described in subsection (15) of this rule within 14 days of receiving the investigator's final report.

+(C) The appropriate committee on conduct that receives the independent $\mathbf{5}$ investigator's final report under subparagraph (A)(ii) of this paragraph 6 shall, if the investigator determined that a violation of the rule had 7 occurred, make a recommendation on remedial measures described in sub-8 section (15) of this rule to the supervising member of the Legislative As-9 sembly within [seven] 14 days of receiving the investigator's final report.
+The 10 supervising member of the Legislative Assembly shall consider the recom-11 12mendations and make a final determination on the remedial measures within [14] 21 days of receiving the investigator's final report.
+13

-(15) Remedial measures.
+14 (15) Remedial measures.

-- (a) In a case where the respondent is a member of the Legislative Assembly and the appropriate committee on conduct has made a determination under subsection [(14)(e)] (14)(g) of this rule that a violation of this rule has occurred, the committee shall impose any [remedy] remedial measure that is sufficient to reprimand the member and deter future conduct that violates the rule, including but not limited to a reprimand, monetary fine or other remedy that the committee determines is appropriate under the circumstances: - (A) Except that, if the committee recommendation is to expel the member, the committee shall report that recommendation to the full chamber, which shall act on that recommendation at its earliest opportunity;
+(a) In a case where the respondent is a member of the Legislative As-15 sembly and the appropriate committee on conduct has made a determination 16 under subsection (14)(e) of this rule that a violation of this rule has oc-17curred, the committee shall impose any remedy that is sufficient to 18 reprimand the member and deter future conduct that violates the rule, in-19 cluding but not limited to a reprimand, monetary fine or other remedy that 2021the committee determines is appropriate under the circumstances[, except that]: 22

+(A) Except that, if the committee recommendation is to expel the member, the committee shall report that recommendation to the full chamber, which shall act on that recommendation at its earliest opportunity; [and]

-(B) Except that, if the committee recommendation is to remove the member from one or more committees to which the member is assigned, unless subparagraph (C) of this paragraph applies, the committee shall report that recommendation to the presiding officer of that chamber; and
+(B) Except that, if the committee recommendation is to remove the member from one or more committees to which the member is assigned, unless subparagraph (C) of this paragraph applies, the committee shall report that recommendation to the presiding officer of that chamber; and der this subsection, the member also is removed from the Joint Com mittee on Conduct.

-(Č) Including the removal of the member from the committee on conduct.
-If a member is removed from the committee on conduct under this subsection, the member also is removed from the Joint
+30 (C) Including the removal of the member from the committee on 31 conduct.
+If a member is removed from the committee on conduct un-